AndreasTusche/antu-photo/README.md

 ## Helper Scripts

-### photo-extraxt-gps
+### photo-extract-gps

 This extracts GPS geo-location information from files in the given directory and subfolders and writes the result in GPX format to stdout.

-    photo-extraxt-gps.bash DIRNAME
+    photo-extract-gps.bash DIRNAME

 ### photo-fix-times

-Uses EXIF-Tool to identify the following timestamps.
+Uses ExifTool to identify the following timestamps.
 It is expected that they are identical or increasing in this order.
 If this is not the case, the timestamps are set to the found minimum.

     CreateDate ≤ DateTimeOriginal ≤ ModifyDate ≤ FileModifyDate ≤ FileInodeChangeDate ≤ FileAccessDate